-A well-known example are the rubber pellets used on artificial turfs made from recycled car tires.
+A well-known example is the rubber pellets used on artificial turfs made from recycled car tires.

-When the rubber granulate was introduced, it was presented as a very environmentally friendly solution for the staggering number of waste-tires.
+When the rubber granulates were introduced, it was presented as a very environmentally friendly solution for the staggering number of waste tires.
 However, in October 2016 the Dutch television program Zembla reported on the risk of potential health effects due to the presence of hazardous substances in these types of rubber.
 Although it was well known that these substances are present in car tires, the potential exposures during this new use (dermal contact on the football field) were inadequately assessed beforehand.

-Although in many of these cases the risk of detrimental effects on humans or the environment were found to be minimal after further investigation, the reputational damage was considerable.
+Although in many of these cases, the risk of detrimental effects on humans or the environment was found to be minimal after further investigation, the reputational damage was considerable.

 Applicability of regulations